EventCode-4688/Practical-Splunk-Enterprise-Adm/Lab_Setup/README.md

 1. `splunk add forward-server <splunk-ms IP>:9997`
 1. `splunk restart`

-Once the UF restarts you should be able to see the forwarder on the splunk-ms webserver under
+Once the UF restarts you should be able to see the forwarder on the splunk-ms webserver under Settings > Forwarder Management > Clients Tab

+You can also make sure the forwarder is sending it's internal logs by running the following search:
+`index=_internal host=splunk-uf`